 The first of these processes is the installation of steel push piers.
 The first step in this installation process is to install a bracket, excavate around the bracket, and drive the piers deep into the ground until they reach stable soil.
 Then, the weight of the structure is transferred onto the piers, which are utilized to lift the foundation back to its original position.
 The foundation is now stabilized and future foundation issues are prevented.

 The next type of underpinning method, similar to steep push pier installation, is helical pier installation.
 Helical piers are used in much the same way, except they are not driven into the ground like steel piers are.
 They are similar to large screw in appearance, and are threaded into the ground, minimizing the need for extra equipment and disturbance to the work site.
 These piers are often used with lightweight structures, or when the soil conditions are challenging.

 If you notice any foundation problems in your garage, contact a foundation repair specialist as soon as possible.
 The longer you wait, the worse the problem will become, resulting in a more complicated and more expensive repairs.
-The My Foundation Repairs website can help put you in touch with a professional foundation repair contractor in your area.
+The My Foundation Repairs website can help put you in touch with one of our professional foundation repair contractors in your area.
 Contact us today for more information or for a free estimate!